Web Data Source Introduction

 11. Service Examples

-• GML: Geography Markup Language, OGC's geographic markup language.
-Its model uses OGC's simple feature model and organizes files based on XML syntax and file format.
+• GML: Geography Markup Language, OGC's geographic markup language, whose model uses OGC's simple object model, organizing files based on XML syntax and file format.

-• URI: Locates using a resource identifier.
-To open an OGC service with the desktop client, you need to enter the address of the request body, i.e., the URI.
-It generally consists of three parts: the naming mechanism for accessing the resource, the hostname storing the resource, and the name of the resource itself, represented by a path.
+• URI: Uses resource identifiers for location.
+To open an OGC service using a desktop client, you need to input the address of the request body, i.e., the URI.
+It generally consists of three parts: the naming mechanism for accessing the resource, the host name of the resource, and the name of the resource itself, represented by a path.
 The path structure is: http://<server>:<port>/iserver/services.
 Where:

-• server: The server address publishing the service.
+• server: The server address of the published service.

-• port: The port number for publishing the service.
+• port: The port number of the published service.

-• servicecomponent: The name of a configured service component or service component set.
-For example, SuperMap iServer by default configures the map service component map-world.
+• servicecomponent: The name of the configured service component or a collection of service components.
+For example, SuperMap iServer is configured by default with the map service component map-world.

-• serviceinterface: The name of a configured service interface bound to the service component.
-For example, SuperMap iServer by default configures the WMS 1.1.1 version service interface, with the service interface name wms111.
+• serviceinterface: The name of the configured service interface bound to the service component.
+For example, SuperMap iServer is configured by default with the WMS 1.1.1 version service interface, whose service interface name is wms111.

-• Version Negotiation: Version Number Negotiation, OGC web service standards have different versions, identified by numbers.
-Generally, the versions implemented or supported by the client and server are often different.
-Version negotiation sets the rules for achieving version synchronization between the client and server.
+• Version Number Negotiation: Version Number Negotiation.
+OGC Web service standards have high and low versions identified by numbers.
+Generally, the versions implemented or supported by the client and server often differ.
+Version negotiation defines how to achieve version synchronization between client and server.
 The rules are as follows:

-1. If the server implements the version number requested by the client, the server must send data for that version.
+1. If the server implements the version number requested by the client, the server must send data of that version.

-2. If the client sends a request for a higher version not recognized by the server, the server must send the highest version lower than the requested version.
+2. If the client sends a request for a higher version that the server does not recognize, the server must send the highest version below the requested version.

 3. If the client requests a version lower than all versions supported by the server, the server must send the lowest version it supports.

-4. If the client does not recognize the version returned by the server, it will stop communication with the server and request a version lower than the server's returned version that the client can recognize.
+4. If the client does not recognize the version returned by the server, it stops communication with the server and requests a version lower than the returned version that the client can recognize.

-5. If the client requests a version lower than all versions supported by the server, according to rule 3, the server responds with its lowest version, but the client still does not recognize this higher version.
-Then the client will send a request for a version higher than the server's response version.
+5. If the client requests a version lower than all versions supported by the server, according to rule 3, the server responds with its lowest version, but the client still does not recognize this higher version; then the client sends a request for a version higher than the server's response.

-6. The version negotiation process repeats continuously until a mutually agreed version is reached, or the client determines that it can no longer interact with that specific server.
+6. The version negotiation process will repeat continuously until a mutually agreed version is reached, or the client determines it cannot interact with the specific server.

 OGC Service Introduction

-WMS (Web Map Service) is a web map service that complies with the WMS implementation specification established by OGC (Open Geospatial Consortium).
-This standard mainly defines three operations for creating and displaying maps: GetCapabilities (Get Service Capabilities), GetMap (Get Map), and GetFeatureInfo (Get Object).
-The standard primarily defines three major operations for creating and displaying maps, including:
+WMS (Web Map Service) complies with the WMS implementation specification developed by OGC (Open Geospatial Consortium).
+This standard mainly defines three operations for creating and displaying maps: GetCapabilities (get service capabilities), GetMap (get map), and GetFeatureInfo (get feature information).
+This standard mainly defines three operations for creating and displaying maps, including:

-WCS (Web Coverage Service) is a service that complies with the WCS implementation specification established by OGC (Open Geospatial Consortium).
+WCS (Web Coverage Service) complies with the WCS implementation specification developed by OGC (Open Geospatial Consortium).

-WCS is an OGC-defined specification for sharing geographic spatial data in the form of "Coverage" on the Web.
-"Coverage" refers to data capable of returning values for any specified point, in a form easily used as input to models.
+WCS is an OGC-defined specification for sharing geospatial data in the form of "Coverage" over the Web.
+"Coverage" refers to data that can return values at any specified point, in a format easy to input into models for use.
 The WCS service implements the sharing of raster image datasets in the form of "Coverage".

 • WMS Service

-1. GetCapabilities: This operation is used to obtain service-level metadata.
-This operation is required.
+1. GetCapabilities, used to obtain service-level metadata.
+This operation is mandatory.

-2. GetMap: The core operation.
-This operation is used to obtain a map image with clearly defined geographic spatial parameters and size.
-This operation is required.
+2. GetMap, the core operation, used to obtain map images with clearly defined geospatial parameters and size.
+This operation is mandatory.

-3. GetFeatureInfo: This operation is used to obtain information about certain special features displayed on the map.
+3. GetFeatureInfo, used to obtain information about certain specific features displayed on the map.
 This operation is optional.

 • WMS 1.1.1